inet-framework/inet-showcases/wireless/directionalantennas/doc/index.rst

 Cosine Antenna
 ~~~~~~~~~~~~~~

-The :ned:`CosineAntenna` module models a hypotetical antenna with a cosine-based
+The :ned:`CosineAntenna` module models a hypotethical antenna with a cosine-based
 radiation pattern.
 This antenna model is commonly used in the real world to approximate
 various directional antennas.
 The module has two parameters, :par:`maxGain`
 and :par:`beamWidth`.
 The configuration in :download:`omnetpp.ini <../omnetpp.ini>` is the